brightspot/react-examples/ssg-with-webhooks/README.md

 Static web pages are faster and lighter than dynamic sites, resulting in better performance and load times.
 They are typically used for content that rarely changes because updating static pages requires lengthy rebuilds of the entire site.
 However, newer front-end frameworks allow for on-demand updates to individual pages, providing fast and up-to-date pages without the limitation of frequent site rebuilds.

-This example demonstrates how to leverage Brightspot's Webhooks feature to trigger web page regeneration when content is published or updated.
+This example demonstrates how to leverage Brightspot's Notification and Webhooks features to trigger web page regeneration when content is published or updated.

 ## What you will learn